cloudposse/atmos/website/docs/core-concepts/components/component-validation.md

 id: validation
 ---

-Validation is critical to maintaining hygienic configurations in distributed team environments.
+Validation is essential for ensuring clean and correct configurations, especially in environments where multiple teams contribute to the development and deployment processes.
+Atmos enhances this validation process in two significant ways with JSON Schema and OPA validation.

 Atmos component validation allows: